 Abraham was a friend of God and understood something of God's ways and attitudes.
 So, when there was resource-conflict between his shepherds and those of Lot, and decided they must separate, did Abraham competitively try to get the better land for himself?
 Did he not rather give Lot the choice and accept it?
 And then, did not God honour his lack of competitiveness with a blessing?

 When Israel became a kingdom, Saul treated David as a competitor, but did David treat Saul as one?
-Did David not rather accept Saul as Yahweh's anointed king and treat him always with honour?
+Did not David rather accept Saul as Yahweh's anointed king and treat him always with honour?
 Even when Absalom rose up against David, did not David treat Absalom with love rather than competition?

 God, Abraham and David - and we could add Moses, Samuel, and many of the prophets - all eschewed competition, rivalry and status-seeking [Note 1].
 They all wanted blessing for others rather than themselves.
 And God blessed them for that.

 Jesus served.
-He chided his followers when they were arguing about who among them was the greatest, and told them it is the servant who is greatest, the last will be first.
+He chided his followers when they were arguing about who among them was the greatest, and turned the tables, emphasising humility and service.
 Even when going to his execution, Jesus spoke kindly to the women who were weeping for him, and to one of the thieves being executed with him.
 And, we now understand, his death was a willing sacrifice for all of us.